Oil Red O Stain, Isopropanol

 PROCEDURE NOTES:

-3. Freeze tissue according to your laboratory protocol.
+1. Freeze tissue according to laboratory protocol.

-4. Use minimal pressure when applying coverslip or fat/lipid staining may be disturbed.
-To remove trapped air bubbles or to recoverslip;
+6. To remove trapped air bubbles or to recoverslip;

-1. Soak slide in warm water until coverslip is easily removed.
+1. Soak slide in warm water until coverslip falls off.

 2. Blot excess water from slide.

-3. Remount with new coverslip and Aqueous Mounting Medium.
+3. Remount with new coverslip and Mount-Quick Aqueous.

 REFERENCES:

-1. Carson, Freida L., and Christa Hladik.
+1. Carson, Freida L. and Christa Hladik.
 Histotechnology: A Self-Instructional Text.
 3rd ed.
 Chicago, Ill.: American Society of Clinical Pathologists, 2009.
 184-186.

-2. Lillie, R. D., and Harold Fullmer.
+2. Lillie, R. D. and Harold Fullmer.
 Histopathologic Technic and Practical Histochemistry.
 4th ed.
 New York: McGraw-Hill, 1976.
 567.

-3. Sheehan, Dezna C., and Barbara B. Hrapchak.
+3. Sheehan, Dezna C. and Barbara B. Hrapchak.
 Theory and Practice of Histotechnology.
 2nd ed.
 St. Louis: Mosby, 1980.
 205.

 4. Modifications developed by Newcomer Supply Laboratory.